LeShaun Sims

-LeShaun V. Sims (born September 18, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+LeShaun V. Sims (born September 18, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL) for five seasons.
 He played college football for the Southern Utah Thunderbirds and was selected by the Tennessee Titans in the fifth round of the 2016 NFL draft.
-Sims has also played for the Cincinnati Bengals.
+Sims also played for the Cincinnati Bengals.

 Early life

-Sims was born in Las Vegas on September 18, 1993, to Levell and Vonda Sims.
-Sims attended Andre Agassi College Preparatory Academy in Las Vegas, where he earned second-team all-state honors as a wide receiver and defensive back.
+Sims was born in Las Vegas, Nevada on September 18, 1993, to Levell and Vonda Sims.
+He attended Andre Agassi College Preparatory Academy in Las Vegas, where he earned second-team all-state honors as a wide receiver and defensive back.
 As a senior, Sims tallied 52 tackles and a team-leading six interceptions on defense.
 On offense, he produced more than 400 receiving yards and five receiving touchdowns while rushing for 170 yards and another score.

 Prior to Sims, no prior student-athlete from Andre Agassi Prep had ever earned an athletic scholarship.
 When he was a high school freshman, the Stars played eight-man football in the public charter school’s first year with a football team.
 They moved to 11-man football during his sophomore year, and by his senior season, the team won a league title.

 College career

 Sims played college football at Southern Utah University.
 In four seasons at Southern Utah, he appeared in 47 total games with 46 starts, including starts in every game during his final three seasons.
-Sims's career totals included 220 tackles, eight interceptions, 27 passes defensed, a forced fumble, five fumble recoveries, and four tackles for loss.
+Sims' career totals included 220 tackles, eight interceptions, 27 pass deflections, a forced fumble, five fumble recoveries, and four tackles for loss.

 Sims graduated in April 2016 with a degree in exercise science.